overlay-market/v1-core/README.md

 Edge cases need to be thought through:

 - Do we make `OverlayV1Market.sol::feed` an immutable storage variable?
-If so, would mean we need to deploy a new market every time we'd like to upgrade a feed.
-If not (as it currently is), governance can deploy an upgraded feed and point the market's `feed` variable to that new address, but there are potential issues here around interfering with live trading we need to think through.
+If so (as it currently is), would mean we need to deploy a new market every time we'd like to upgrade a feed.
+If not, governance can deploy an upgraded feed and point the market's `feed` variable to that new address, but there are potential issues here around interfering with live trading we need to think through.